ukb-dt/tpu/index.md

 </script>
 {% endraw %}

+## **Preface**

+This work began not with machines or megawatts, but with something far more ordinary: a human body producing 111 watts on a mountain trail.
+From that simple, embodied measurement emerged a deeper curiosity — a desire to understand energy not as an abstract number, but as a ladder of lived scales.
+A ladder where the human, the household, the city, the hyperscaler, and the nation all become commensurable.

+Once that calibration clicked — once personal effort could be felt in the same units as a 600 MW hydro dam or an 8 GW data-center deal — the rest unfolded naturally.
+Energy became the common thread linking physical exertion, computational power, economic signals, and geopolitical behavior.
+Suddenly, a WhatsApp thread among old Budo friends was no longer just banter, but a living example of how decades of shared context can sustain conversation across wildly different conceptual octaves.

+This document moves freely across those octaves.
+It begins at human scale, ascends through CPUs, GPUs, TPUs, and hyperscaler infrastructure, and eventually arrives at the strategic heights where nations negotiate sovereignty through watts, chips, and compute agreements.
+Along the way, personal experience meets canonical abstraction; mountain climbs meet tensor cores; Uganda’s hydro assets meet the global AI arms race.

+The purpose is not to dazzle with technical detail, nor to romanticize novelty.
+It is simply to offer a way of seeing — a way to feel the continuity between our own biological power output and the planetary-scale compute structures that now shape economics, culture, and geopolitics.
+A way to recognize that the New Cold War is not a metaphor but a material contest for energy, hardware, and cognitive leverage.

+Most of all, this is a preface to a conversation: one that spans decades of friendship, multiple intellectual tempos, and a shared fascination with how the small informs the vast.
+It is an invitation to think fractally, to scale effortlessly between the watts of a human heartbeat and the gigawatts of a data center, and to read the world through the physics that underpin it.

 # A
 Ah, I see exactly what you mean—there’s a kind of tactile satisfaction in seeing human-scale energy expressed numerically, then matching it to lived experience.
 Your climb of Gahinga, 9.5 hours at 111 W average, lands perfectly in the ballpark of a “Person” or even slightly above your basal metabolism in the table (which is ~83 W).